wins1ey/LibreSplit/README.md

 <img src="https://github.com/wins1ey/LibreSplit/assets/34382191/4455f57a-3d34-4fa3-9dff-2b342b6c56da" width="350">
 </p>

-### If you are looking for the public repository of splits, autosplitters and themes.
+### If you are looking for the public repository of splits, auto splitters and themes.
 They are located [here](https://github.com/LibreSplit/LibreSplit-resources)

 ## Features